eclipse-tractusx/traceability-foss/docs/arc42.md

 The VC identifies and authenticates the EDC and is used to acquire access permissions for the data transferred via EDC.

+#### Trusted Port for Internal APIs

+A second port, called the trusted port, has been introduced which can only be accessed by internal services within the Kubernetes cluster.
+This measure is implemented to handle APIs that are difficult to secure and involve several systems and processes.
+The trusted port ensures that only internal, trusted components can access these sensitive APIs, enhancing overall security.

+* Quality notification callback APIs (receive, update) - called by EDC Dataplane
+* Endpoint Data Reference callback API - called by EDC Controlplane

 ### Credentials

 Credentials must never be stored in Git!